punchagency/proof-concierge-backend/SYSTEM_OVERVIEW.md

 ### Communication System

-Manages video and audio calls between donors and admin users using Daily.co as the underlying platform.
+Manages video and audio calls between donors and admin users using VideoSDK as the underlying platform.

 **Key Features**:
 - Initiation of video/audio calls